Gaarv/didomi-data-challenge/README.md

 <br/>

-A Makefile is provided and targets provides convenient shortcuts for each task.
+A Makefile provides convenient shortcuts for each task.

 <br/>

-## Build the Docker image
+## Build Docker image

-To build the image, at the root directory run the command:
+To build the image application, at the root directory run the command:

 `make build`

 <br/>

-## Run the Docker image
+## Run Docker image

+After building the image application, run the command:

 `make run`

 This will call the `app.py` entrypoint with keyword arguments `app=events` and `mode=local`.

-When the Spark application has completed, a directory `output` will be created in the local current directory with the job output written as compressed Parquet files partionned by `datehour`.
+When the Spark job is complete, it creates a directory `output` in the current local directory with the job output written as compressed Parquet files partitioned by `datehour`.

 ```
 output/